-Microsoft Azure Service Bus enables Web service applications to expose their functionality to clients through firewalls and on different application platforms.
+Service Bus enables web service applications to expose their functionality to clients through firewalls and on different application platforms.
 This topic outlines the tasks that are required to build an application that uses Service Bus to expose its functionality to clients.
 For a working sample application, see the Service Bus Relayed Messaging Tutorial.

 - Create a service namespace.
 This service namespace creates a named scope within which Service Bus creates resources to support Web services regardless of how or where they are originally hosted.
 For more information, see Managing Service Bus Service Namespaces.

 - Implement the contract.
 To implement a service contract, create a class that implements the interface and specify custom runtime behavior.

 - Configure the service by specifying endpoint and other behavior information.
-For more information, see Configuring a WCF Service to Register with the Service Bus.
+For more information, see Configuring a WCF Service to Register with Service Bus.

 - Build and run the service.
 For more information, see Building a Service for Service Bus.

 - Build and run the client application.
 For more information, see Building a Service Bus Client Application.

 As with any iterative, service-oriented software development, it may not always be appropriate to follow the previous steps sequentially, or even start from step 1.
-For example, if you want to build a client for a pre-existing service, you start at step 5.
+For example, if you want to build a client for a pre-existing service, start at step 5.
 Or, if you are building a host service that others will use, you can skip step 6.